Arya-web/py/README.md

 # py
-These are the solution to pythonTask0
+These are the solution to pythonTask0 for python development under spectrum internship drive.